sakamototomato/react-text-mediasia/README.md

 ## Structure

-The deliverable a frontend built using React connecting to provided backend in 2 ways:
+The deliverable is a frontend built using `React` connecting to provided backend in 2 ways:

-- Websocket:
+- `Websocket`:
 	- All planet, miners and asteroids status and information displayed on the frontend should be updated live via a websocket connection to the backend
 	- Each time a miner, planet, asteroid is created or modified on the backend, it should be updated live on the frontend
-- REST API:
+- `REST API`:
 	- All data should be accessible via a REST API structure:
 		- GET `/miners`: return the list of miners
 		- GET `/miners?planetId=[planet ID]`: return the list of miners from a given planet ID